Active surveillance of low-risk papillary thyroid microcarcinoma: History

 The incidence of thyroid cancer has rapidly increased since the 1980s.
-However, most of them are small papillary carcinomas 1 cm or smaller in maximum diameter, which are called papillary microcarcinoma.
+However, most of them are microcarcinoma, which are small papillary carcinomas that has a diameter of 1 centimeter or smaller.
 Although thyroid cancer increased, mortality from thyroid cancer remained stable.
 Therefore, some researchers started warning of overdiagnosis and overtreatment of small papillary thyroid carcinoma.
-The cause behind this phenomenon is the widespread adoption of imaging modalities, such as ultrasonography, CT scan, and MRI and fine-needle aspiration cytology (FNAC).
+The cause of this phenomenon is the widespread adoption of imaging modalities, such as ultrasonography, CT scan, MRI, and fine-needle aspiration cytology (FNAC).
 With these technologies, detection and diagnosis of small cancers became possible, which were previously not possible.

 Many autopsy reports on subjects who had died of non-thyroid diseases reported high incidences of small thyroid cancers, tagged as “latent thyroid cancers.”
 The incidence of latent thyroid cancers 3 mm or larger is reported to be 3% to 6%.
 Most are of papillary carcinoma type.
-Papillary thyroid carcinoma 3 mm or lager can be detected on ultrasonography and easily diagnosed with ultrasound-guided FNAC.
+Papillary thyroid carcinoma 3 mm or lager can be detected, and easily diagnosed using ultrasound-guided FNAC.
 A screening study for thyroid cancer on Japanese adult women using ultrasonography and ultrasound guided FNAC reported 3.5% of the subjects having small thyroid cancer.
 This incidence was almost consistent with that of latent cancer at autopsies and was more than 1000 times the prevalence of clinical thyroid cancer in Japanese women being reported at the time.

 Considering all these facts, Akira Miyauchi proposed the following hypothesis: “Most papillary microcarcinomas stay small and harmless.
 It will not be too late to perform surgery only for those that show marginal progression during observational management.
 Performing surgery for all microcarcinoma may result in more harm than good.”
 With due consideration, he proposed an observational management clinical trial at the Medical Meeting of Kuma Hospital.
 His proposal was approved and the study for low-risk papillary microcarcinoma began in the same year.
 The management was termed active surveillance.
-In 1995, a similar trial was begun at Cancer Institute Hospital of Japanese Foundation for Cancer Research (JFCR) (Tokyo, Japan).
+In 1995, a similar trial was begun at Cancer Institute Hospital of Japanese Foundation for Cancer Research (JFCR) in Tokyo, Japan.

 Active surveillance was conducted for 1,235 patients at Kuma Hospital for an average period of 5 years and 409 patients at Cancer Institute Hospital of JFCR for an average period of 6.8 years.
 The results of the trials in these institutes were cancer growth by 3 mm or more in 10 years in 7% to 8% of the patients and metastasis to cervical lymph node in 1% to 4% of the patients.
-There was no patients who developed distant metastasis or died of thyroid cancer.
+There were no patients who developed distant metastasis, or died of thyroid cancer.
 None of those who underwent conversion surgery had recurrence of the disease.
-Active surveillance was performed in the United States, Korea, Italy, and Columbia.
-Through these surveillance managements, a small number of patients had disease progression while the majority of the patients had stable disease, as observed in Japan.
+Active surveillance was performed in the United States, South Korea, Italy and Colombia.
+Through these surveillance managements, a small number of patients had disease progression, while the majority of the patients had stable disease, as observed in Japan.